Palliative treatment for head and neck cancers

-Many people think that palliative treatment is for people at the end of their life, however, it may be beneficial for people at any stage of advanced head and neck cancer.
+Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+Many people think that palliative treatment is for people at the end of their life.
+However, it may be beneficial for people at any stage of advanced head and neck cancer.

-As well as slowing the spread of cancer, palliative treatment can help manage symptoms such as pain and help you live as long as possible in the most satisfying way you can.
+As well as slowing the spread of cancer, palliative treatment can help manage symptoms such as pain and help you live as fully and comfortably as possible.
 Treatment may include radiation therapy, chemotherapy or other drug therapies.